by-student-2017/skprogs-v.0.2.1/README.rst

 Note 2 (fitting)
 =======
 - In many cases, "r0" tends to be saturated, with "simga" of 6 or more providing a good fit.
+- The fact that "simga" is around 7 in literature [2] (around 7 or 8, where it is fully saturated, rather than 6 where it starts to saturate) may be a result of supporting the above trend.
 - When fitting without dividing the trajectories, a good fit tends to decrease "r0" as "simga" increases.
+This trend also agrees with the literature [2].

 Future plans